Modern Force Feedback

 Modern Force Feedback for Serious Sim Pilots

-The VPforce Rhino delivers up to 9 Nm of torque with smooth, precise, zero-slop control and force feedback far beyond legacy consumer sticks.
-Based on refined open-source design, the Rhino transforms simulation from visual exercise to physical experience.
+The VPforce Rhino delivers up to 9 Nm of torque with smooth, precise, zero-slop control and force feedback far beyond legacy mass-produced sticks.
+Hand-built for enthusiasts based on a refined open-source design, the Rhino transforms simulation from visual exercise to physical experience.
 Stall onset, trim motion, buffeting, and subtle aerodynamic cues come through sharply and consistently.

 Windows recognizes the Rhino as a native FFB device.
 In simulators with built-in support like Condor and FFB-enabled aircraft in DCS, it works immediately.
 For simulators lacking native FFB, VPforce TelemFFB adds telemetry-driven effects for MSFS, X-Plane, IL-2, and Falcon BMS, producing trim feel, airframe loading, rotor dynamics, weapon recoil, and many other forces derived from real-time flight data.